ces-unsw-edu-au/fireveg-db/README.md

 Please cite this work as:

 > Ferrer-Paris, J. R. and Keith, D. A. (2022) Fire Ecology Traits for Plants: A database for fire research and management.
 Version 1.00.
 Centre for Ecosystem Science, University of New South Wales, Sydney, Australia.
+Retrieved from osf.io/hu96w

 This work has been supported by: